NafiurSiddiqui/bloggy/README.md

 -   `$heading` is used as a reference to the major heading of the page.
 Use it to set your `admin` side headings.
 Found inside [`dashboard-layout.blade.php`](resources/views/components/dashboard/dashboard-layout.blade.php).(Admin side only)
 -   `$head` is used as the `<head>` slots where you can pass all the HTML tags like `<meta>` tags for the head on each page.(Globally available)
+-   `env('APP_NAME')` is used in several places, like title, footer and other important places where it makes sense.
+Just change the `APP_NAME` tailored to your business or leave it as the default CMS name.